vaclavsvejcar/sjq/README.md

 Interactive mode is executed using the `java -jar sjq.jar repl` and you need to specify the source of input JSON either as local file (`-f|--file=PATH`) or as inline value (`-j|--json=JSON`).

 #### 4.1.3.
 Exposed variables
-Following variables are exposed to the _ammonite REPL_ so you can access them as needed:
+Following variables are exposed to the _ammonite REPL_, so you can access them as needed:

 - `root` - _Scala_ representation of _JSON_ data, this is probably what you'll use the most
 - `json` - [Circe's][web:circe] representation of parsed _JSON_ data